MINIMALIST STORIES

 Tickets £30

-Doors open 7pm to 7.30pm start
+Doors open 7pm for 7.30pm start

 ICONOCLASSICS features leading, critically-acclaimed classical musicians, more at home in the world’s great concert halls than in a café but all happy to break free from the conventional classical music scene.
 The small size of the venue creates a special connection between musicians and audience, and allows the musicians to present music in a more accessible and relaxed way.
 Concert-goers can mingle with other music lovers and meet the artists after the performance.